Surkuria/PortfolioProjects/README.md

   - Cleaned and transformed raw housing data for Nashville.
   - Performed tasks such as handling missing values, correcting data types, and formatting inconsistencies.
   - This project demonstrates my ability to clean and prepare data for further analysis.

+## 4. British Aircraft Reviews (Tableau)
+- **Tools Used:** Tableau
+- **Project Description:**
+- Conducted an in-depth analysis of British Airways customer reviews to assess passenger satisfaction across various dimensions.
+- Utilized Tableau to create interactive dashboards that visualize average ratings by month, country, and aircraft type.
+- This project showcases my proficiency in data visualization and my ability to derive actionable insights from customer feedback.